 An advantage of living in one of the world’s most multicultural countries is the vast array food and activities at your doorstep.

 Brisbane hosts a huge number of multicultural events each year including the popular Regional Flavours food festival, Paniyiri Greek

 Festival, Oktoberfest and BrisAsia festival.

-For more information on where to eat, drink, shop, play and stay in Brisbane, visit the links below:
+For more information on events and what to do and see while living in Brisbane, you can visit the following:

 Study in Brisbane